8none1/zengge_lednetwf/readme.md

 ![image](https://user-images.githubusercontent.com/6552931/198889989-ac594279-b3c5-47e6-ad61-4ea750f723b1.png)

 If you're interested in helping out, please get in touch.
 If you know of someone who has already worked this out let me know.

 # Latest news

+## 2024-03-31

+I got a new version of this controller which has a later firmware version.
+There are some small changes in the protocol between these versions, and I'm working them out.
+This also requires support for changing the LED colour ordering, chip type, number of LEDs etc.  This has been worked out and decoded below.

+Also I have spent some time looking at the advertising packets which they send.
+This contains information about the power state, current colour etc without any kind of pairing required.
+The data is just broadcast.
+I'm working on integrating this in to the Home Assistant integration as well.

+In summary, this is still an active project and contributions are welcome both here to document the protocol and on the Home Assistant integration listed above.

 ## 2022-11-06

 Most of the features are now supported.
 With the decoded protocols you can:
 - Set single static colours
 - Select from any of the built in modes and alter the speed and brightness
 - Create your own pixel by pixel patterns, called "smear" in the app.

 Here's a demo of stepping through those features:

 https://user-images.githubusercontent.com/6552931/200186465-590ff263-4d1e-49c9-acda-37d8344e04e2.mp4

 There are still some things that need doing:
 - How does it describe the number of LEDs it has?
 (I have some theories already about this, just need to test them).
 Theory tested, it was wrong.
 I think they need you to tell them.

 ## 2022-11-05
 I can command this thing from Python!